MichaelZhdanov/Auth-service/readme.md

 Load between 1 - 2 (node 1) and 3 - 4 (node 2) is balanced with haproxy.

-Load between those nodes is balanced with keepalived (work in progress...)
+Load between those nodes is balanced with keepalived.
+Nodes are avaliable on port 8080 of keepavlied VIP.

+Keepalived does **not** run in docker, required to install in system on each server

 Simple python backend for registration and auth is provided.

-Node 1 is avaliable on localhost:8081, node 2 - localhost:8082

-Enjoy!